-We even have special plastic cups reserved for the scooping up of the unsuspecting morons to return them back to their native land, the back yard.
+We even have special plastic cups reserved for the scooping up of the unsuspecting morons to return them back to their native land, the backyard.
 I learned the hard way you can’t pick them up by their tails.
-The tails come off and wriggle on the ground as some sort of distraction mechanism at which point I run screaming from the room with a severe case of the willies for at least two weeks.
+The tails come off and wriggle on the ground like some sort of distraction mechanism at which point I run screaming from the room with a severe case of the willies for at least two weeks.

 And just like that and exactly the way God always works in my life, I hear “EXACTLY”.

 I haven’t made it too much of a secret the last six months of my life have been unbelievably difficult.
 One of the hardest parts was it wasn’t in one area of my life but almost all areas.
 Health, finances, and matters of the heart.
 And I came to realize recently, that I’m scared.
 Everything that’s happened scared me.
 And when we’re scared we run under the stove because it seems safe.
 But people can’t get to us when we hide.
 Then they can’t help us.

 You see, sometimes for life to get better we have to make ourselves vulnerable.
 Actually, all times for life to get better we have to make ourselves vulnerable.
 We have to take chances and we have to put ourselves out there.
 Sometimes we make complete idiots of ourselves.
 We will make mistakes.
 We will do the wrong things.
 But then we’ll do the right things too.

 I’ve been grieving a huge loss since last year.
 I keep praying for it to get easier and this past weekend I had a little bit of closure and that helped.
 When I said goodbye to my friend, I accidentally left a necklace behind that had broken while I was there.
 It’s a heart necklace that my dear girlfriend gave me after I had finally escaped years of abuse.
 Needless to say, it meant a lot to me.
 I sent an email to my friend asking him to send my heart back.
 And I included the double entendre, “Both of them”.